A Gift from the Integration of Discriminative and Diffusion-based Generative Learning: Boundary Refinement Remote Sensing Semantic Segmentation: Experiments

-From the experimental results in Table~\ref{tab:table6}, IDGBR framework achieves superior boundary refinement by synergistically integrating the semantic discriminability of discriminative models with the edge delineation strengths of diffusion models, outperforming both conventional discriminative baselines and DDP in segmentation precision.
-Notably, IDGBR achieved substantial improvements in WFm metrics across all tested models, with gains ranging from 2.88\% to 8.12\%, where DINOv2 demonstrated the most remarkable enhancement from 35.12\% to 43.24\%.
-Meanwhile, the method maintained stable mIoU performance across different architectures, demonstrating that IDGBR successfully enhances boundary precision without compromising overall segmentation quality.
+As presented in Table~\ref{tab:performance_Potsdam}, on the Potsdam dataset, the IDGBR framework demonstrates superior boundary refinement by synergistically integrating the semantic discriminability of baseline models with the edge delineation capabilities of diffusion models.
+Quantitatively, IDGBR yields significant WFm improvements across all tested architectures, with gains ranging from 2.88\% to 8.12\%.
+Notably, the DINOv2 baseline exhibits the most remarkable enhancement, where our method elevates its WFm score from 35.12\% to 43.24\%.